News from the Department (2022)

 - Carrie Holt and Mike Kelley have a paper in press with ApJ Letters, "A LOOK at Outbursts of Comet C/2014 UN271 (Bernardinelli-Bernstein) Near 20 au."
 They observed this giant comet, discovered last year, to assemble an 8-month long light curve showing it to have three outbursts during this time.
 These outbursts are in spite of it being so far from the Sun where temperatures are quite cold (T~60 K), and likely create large (tens of meters across) surface features on the nucleus.

-- A Caltech press release covers the publication of a set of seven papers in an ApJ Focus Issue describing the COMAP experiment; Andy Harris built parts of the experiment with former undergrad Ravi and continues to be involved (which is why I'm reporting from Pasadena this summer).
+- A Caltech press release An Ocean of Galaxies Awaits covers the publication of a set of seven papers in an ApJ Focus Issue describing the COMAP experiment; Andy Harris built parts of the experiment with former undergrad Ravi and continues to be involved (which is why I'm reporting from Pasadena this summer).
 COMAP is an integrated intensity mapping instrument on one of the Owens Valley Radio Observatory 10.4 meter telescopes, with a target of measuring the integrated carbon monoxide emission from clusters of galaxies at redshifts near the peak of the era of mass assembly (z ~ 2 to 3).
 Results so far set interesting limits, and the experiment just received NSF funding to continue the pilot surveys.

 - The Planetary Science Journal has a special focus section on "The DART and Hera Missions and the Didymos System, Pre-arrival," with 13 papers that include many names familiar to the UMD community including one led by Derek Richardson, one by Harrison Agrusa, and one by Patrick Michel, a long-time collaborator and our counterpart for the Nice-UMD agreement.